Skip to main content

 Yesim bundles an eSIM with a built-in VPN at no additional cost.
 If you’re traveling to countries with internet censorship (China, UAE, Turkey, Vietnam) or you simply want encrypted browsing without managing a separate VPN subscription, Yesim is a compelling all-in-one solution.

-What Makes Yesim Different
+What Makes Yesim Stand Out

 The integrated VPN is Yesim’s headline feature.
 Toggle it on within the same app you use to manage your eSIM — no switching between apps, no separate subscription.
 During testing, the VPN added about 5-15% latency to browsing speeds but successfully bypassed geo-restrictions in Turkey and allowed secure browsing on public WiFi networks across all test countries.